-A Snorkelling permit is required for all Snorkelling taking place except in class c waters.
-Definitions of water classifications can be found in POR 9.44.
+A Rowing and Sculling permit is required for all Rowing or Sculling taking place, except in class C water.
+Definitions of water classifications can be found in POR.

 Levels of Permit

-Permits can be restricted (such as through specific locations etc.) to end up with an individual permit to the level of the competence and requirements of any person.
+Rowing and Sculling permits can be issued for any class of water.
+Each class of permit can be further restricted (such as through non tidal etc) to end up with an individual permit to the level of the competence and requirements of any person.

 Types of Permit

-There are two types of permit available for Snorkelling.
+There are three types of permit available for Rowing and Sculling.
 These are:

-Personal – Allows a young person (under 18, minimum age 16) to take part in Snorkelling with other holders of a personal Snorkelling permit.
+Personal – Allows a young person (under 18) to take part in Rowing and Sculling with others with a personal Rowing and Sculling permit.

-Leadership – Allows the permit holder (minimum age 16) to lead Snorkelling for a single group.
+Leadership – Allows the permit holder to lead Rowing and Sculling for a single boat.

-Personal – If you hold a personal Snorkelling permit you can go Snorkelling with others who hold a personal Snorkelling permit.
-It does not allow you to go Snorkelling with anyone not holding a Snorkelling permit.
+Personal – If you hold a personal Rowing and Sculling permit you can go Rowing and Sculling with others who hold a personal Rowing and Sculling permit.
+It does not allow you to go Rowing and Sculling with anyone not holding a Rowing and Sculling permit.